chandanhpcic/docs/source/manual/settingsmenu.rst

 ..
 Note::

     When using syslog over TLS, make sure both ends are configured properly (certificates and hostnames), certificate errors are quite common in these type of setups.
-On OPNsense the general system log usually contains more details.
+On Reticen8 the general system log usually contains more details.
     When it comes to tracking syslog-ng messages, `this <https://support.oneidentity.com/kb/263658/common-issues-of-tls-encrypted-message-transfer>`__ is usually a good resource.

-    A reconfigure doesn't always apply the new tls settings instantly, if that's not the case best stop and start syslog in OPNsense (using the gui).
+    A reconfigure doesn't always apply the new tls settings instantly, if that's not the case best stop and start syslog in Reticen8 (using the gui).